Skip to main content

 After a few months of meditation, people began remarking how much calmer I seemed.
 After a year, they were saying how much calmer I made them.
 Behind that calm demeanor was a newfound bliss and ceaseless longing to expand beyond all boundaries.
 Alongside many wonderful changes within me, an intense struggle raged.
 I was becoming more aware of subtle conditioning and habits which would routinely assert themselves, disrupting my practice and leading me astray.
 Dedicating over four hours per day to Yoga and meditation was difficult to maintain among the distractions and inertia of daily life.
 I had been given the necessary tools and energetic investment by my Guru, but making proper use of them would come down to developing the awareness to not only observe these limitations, but overcome them.

-Sadhanapada offered a once in a lifetime opportunity to focus fully on my spiritual development with no distractions for over seven months, in a powerfully consecrated space designed specifically for this purpose, in a holistic program designed by Sadhguru.
+Sadhanapada offered a once in a lifetime opportunity to focus fully on my spiritual development with no distractions for over seven months, in a powerfully consecrated space designed specifically for this purpose, as part of a holistic program designed by Sadhguru.
 I had previously set a goal to attend the program by my 40th birthday this year, so I applied last December.
 After rounds of interviews, by Sadhguru's Grace, I was accepted!
 (The acceptance rate was around 2.75% 😅)

 I am writing this from the Ashram, in the second month of the program.
-I could not have imagined a better environment or process than what's transpiring here.
+I could not have imagined a better environment or process than what's unfolding here.
 My practices are deepening and refining themselves without effort.
 Any resistance to what's asked of me, if it manifests at all, is gone in a moment.
 I am steeped in gratitude for this opportunity and, at times, scarcely believe it's real!

 For the time being, this blog will be dedicated to chronicling this journey.
 I have little time to dedicate to it, but I'll do my best to post regular updates.
 My current plan is for a monthly update and occasional "flavor" articles about aspects of the Ashram I find particularly delightful and/or notable.
 I hope you enjoy!